Work with Tekla Model Sharing

 - Tekla Structures installed

-- A personal Trimble Identityuser account to Tekla online services and other Trimble services
+- A personal Trimble Identityuser account to sign in to both Trimble and Tekla products and online services

 that is connected to an organization